turingschool/gear-up/mentorship-01-22-2015.markdown

 ### Big Group Discussion (5 min)
-* focus on how we can use what we've learned / gleaned from the readings in order to improve relationships between mentors and students at Turing
+* focus on how we can use what we've learned / gleaned from the readings in order to improve relationships between mentors and students at Turing.